CosmoObs/SLtools/PerturbativeMethod/examples/aareadme.txt

-To get this to work and show the arcs, compile with g++, run executable and dump values to a text output file, then plot these (without connecting lines is best) in either e.g. Grace or Gnuplot.
+To get this to work and show the arcs, compile with g++, run executable and dump values to a text output file, then plot these (without connecting lines is best) in either e.g. Grace or Gnuplot (see shellscripts subdir)